 Fixing Composition

-You took a photo and the subject is off-center, or there is too much empty space around them, or a stranger walked into the edge of the frame.
+You took a photo and the subject is off-center, or there is too much empty space around them, or something distracting crept into the edge of the frame.
 Cropping lets you recompose the shot after the fact.
-This is probably the most common reason people crop images — and it can turn a mediocre photo into a good one.
+It is one of the quickest ways to make a photo look more intentional.

 Removing Unwanted Elements

-A photo of a product on a table also shows the messy background of your office.
-A screenshot includes your bookmarks bar and open tabs.
-A scanned document has dark borders where the scanner lid did not cover the page.
-Cropping removes these distractions cleanly.
+A product photo with a cluttered desk behind it.
+A screenshot with browser tabs and bookmarks visible.
+A scanned document with dark borders where the scanner lid did not fully cover the page.
+Cropping can remove these distractions without requiring complex image-editing steps.

 Creating Specific Aspect Ratios

 People crop an already-small image down to a tiny section, then try to use that tiny section as a large display image.
 If you crop a 400-pixel-wide face out of a larger photo, that face is only 400 pixels wide.
-You cannot then display it at 1200 pixels wide and expect it to look sharp.
-Crop from the largest original you have.
-The more pixels you start with, the more flexibility you have when cropping.
+Enlarging a small crop may make it appear softer or less detailed — there simply are not enough pixels to fill a larger space.
+Start with the largest original you have.
+The more pixels you begin with, the more flexibility you have when cropping.

-Click crop, preview the result, and download.
-Everything happens in your browser — no upload to any server.
-If you need to compress the cropped image afterwards, the Image Compressor handles that.
+For supported tasks, processing takes place in your browser.
+Check the tool page and Privacy Policy for current details.
+If you need to compress the cropped image afterwards, the Image Compressor can help.
 If you need to resize to different dimensions, the Image Resizer picks up where cropping leaves off.

 The Rule of Thirds — A Quick Composition Tip

-When cropping for better composition, imagine your image divided into a 3x3 grid.
-Place the subject's eyes (for portraits) or the main focal point along one of the horizontal lines, or where the lines intersect.
-This is the "rule of thirds" — a guideline photographers have used for decades.
-Most phone cameras can overlay this grid while shooting.
-When cropping, try aligning your subject with these lines rather than dead center.
-It almost always looks better.
+When cropping for better composition, imagine your image divided into a 3×3 grid.
+Placing the subject along one of those lines — or where two lines intersect — can create a more balanced composition, depending on the image.
+This is known as the rule of thirds, and many phone cameras can overlay this grid while shooting.
+When cropping, try aligning your subject with these guides rather than centering everything exactly.

-- Profile Picture: Crop tight around the face — most platforms display these small, so fill the frame
+- Profile pictures: Crop tight around the face — most platforms display these small, so filling the frame helps

 Crop Your Images Now